perfana/test-events-hello-world/README.md

 This project shows an example implementation of the `Event` interface and the `EventGenerator` interface.

-The `StokpopHelloEvent` shows when events are called in `System.out`.
+The `HelloWorldEvent` shows when events are called in `System.out`.
 It also prints out some system information at the start.

-The `StokpopEventGenerator` shows how to create a custom list of events from a generator class with properties.
+The `HelloWorldEventGenerator` shows how to create a custom list of events from a generator class with properties.

 This event is an `isReadyForStartParticipant`.
 Only when this event reports